the-cryptodog/the-cryptodog/README.md

 Khris Chen is a seasoned Android developer with professional experience in large-business applications, including car-sharing services, and apps with types similar to Airbnb, Uber, and related platforms.

-He excels in collaborative teamwork, always fosters seamless cooperation among diverse teams, contributing to positive and productive progress that leads to successful outcomes.
+He excels in collaborative teamwork, and always fosters seamless cooperation among diverse teams, contributing to positive and productive progress that leads to successful outcomes.
 He also specializes in international collaborations.
-With his former experience of business, he can transcend cultural and linguistic barriers in different teams from different countries and regions.
+With his former business experience, he can transcend cultural and linguistic barriers in different teams from different countries and regions.